even13/CV/README.md

 - PostgreSQL databases
 - Build tooling (CI/CD, Travis)

-#### University of Montpellier (September 2013 - June 2015)
+#### University of Montpellier (Sep 2013 - Jun 2015)

-- MSc in Biodiversity, Ecology and Evolution, specializing in Palaeontology (2-year program)
+**MSc in Biodiversity, Ecology and Evolution, specializing in Palaeontology** (2-year program)
-- UK 2:1 (equivalent)
-- Research internships in palaeontology and evolution involving statistical analysis with R.
+In this course I learned how to tackle academic research projects, for example how to manage my time on a project and meet deadlines, how to extract information from technical or scientific documentation, and how to break down big problematics into smaller problems.
+I also gained my first experience of coding through my internships, which involved statistical analysis with R. I graduated with a grade equivalent to a UK 2:1.

-#### University of Poitiers (September 2010 - August 2013)
+#### University of Poitiers (Sep 2010 - Aug 2013)

-- BSc in Earth and Environment Sciences
+**BSc in Earth and Environment Sciences**
-- UK 1st (equivalent)
+I developed my scientific curiosity and my logical thinking throughout the course, which approached current-day problematics in geology.
+It gave me a solid background in my field that allowed me to grow as a scientist.
+I graduated with a UK 1st equivalent.

-#### Lycee Camille Guerin, Poitiers (September 2007 - June 2010)
+#### Lycee Camille Guerin, Poitiers (Sep 2007 - Jun 2010)

-- Baccalaureat, Science stream, option advanced English
-- Mention Bien (High Honors)
-- Subjects: Maths, Physics, Biology, Geology, English, French, German, History, Geography, Latin.
+**Baccalaureat, Science stream with Natural Sciences, option advanced English** I gained a broad cultural background and passed final exams in all sorts of subjects: Maths, Physics, Biology, Geology, English, French, German, History, Geography, Latin.
+I obtained Mention Bien (High Honors) on the general grade of the Baccalaureat.

 ## Projects